 Media Resources

 Here are some examples of some past media stories.
 Success Works Partners engages with the media in order to educate the public and change public perceptions about women with a criminal record.
-If you are running a story, please contact Eleni on 0467 767076.
+If you are running a story, please contact Kerrie on 0409 622 587.

 How KWOOP is Making a Difference